marshall7m/data_engineering_capstone/README.md

 ## Scenarios

 ### Data Pipeline Scheduling:
 The data pipeline was scheduled to run on a monthly basis.
 Although in a production environment it depends on the application of the data pipeline and preference of the client.
-In my opinion, this specific data pipeline would probably be used for analytics rather than day-to-day operational reports so a longer interval of bi-weekly or monthly basis seems appropriate.
+In my opinion, this data pipeline would probably be used for analytics rather than day-to-day operational reports.
+A longer interval of bi-weekly or monthly basis seems appropriate.

 ### Data Scalibility:

 In a given situation where the data were increased by 100x, I would advise increasing the amount of DC2 compute nodes within the cluster to meet the demand.
 Although if the amount of DC2.xlarge nodes is greater than or equal to eight or any DS2.8xlarge nodes are used, it is recommended to switch over to RA3 according to [AWS.]('https://aws.amazon.com/redshift/pricing/')

 ### Data Accesibility:
 If the data produced by the data pipeline was used on a daily operational level then the DAG scheduled interval parameter can be easily changed to execute a daily basis at an optimal time.
-In this case, it may be helpful to define SLA given the tighter time constraints.
+In this case, it may be helpful to define SLA (service level agreement) for the DAG given the tighter time constraints.

 In a scenario where the database was needed to be accessed by hundreds of people, the database privileges and CPU resources would need to change.
 On the scale of a hundred users, I would advise partitioning each user into specified groups with different privileges.
 Each user will be given appropriate access to the Airflow data pipeline, AWS S3 bucket, and AWS Redshift cluster.
 For example, data engineers would likely have admin privileges and data scientists/analysts would have S3 read access and Redshift read/write access.